ner0tic/scss/README.md

    - Learn and apply Flask concepts for routing, templates, and forms.

 2. **Database Integration:**
-   - Use a database (e.g., SQLite or PostgreSQL) to store information about services, appointments, and user profiles.
+   - Use a database (e.g., SQLite or PostgreSQL) to store information about facilities, attendees, groups, and bookings.

 3. **User Authentication and Authorization:**
-   - Implement secure user authentication for both customers and staff.
+   - Implement secure user authentication for both administrators and regular users.
    - Define roles and permissions for different user types.

 4. **Interactive Web Elements:**
-   - Implement interactive elements such as calendars and form validations using JavaScript or a library like jQuery.
+   - Implement interactive elements for scheduling preferences and facility availability using JavaScript or a library like jQuery.

+5. **Scheduling Algorithms:**
+   - Explore and implement scheduling algorithms to efficiently assign attendees and groups to facilities based on preferences.

-5. **Notification Systems:**
+6. **Notification Systems:**
-   - Explore sending emails or SMS notifications using Flask extensions or third-party services.
+   - Integrate a notification system for confirmation emails or notifications to users.

-6. **Admin Dashboard Design:**
+7. **Admin Dashboard Design:**
-   - Design a user-friendly admin dashboard for managing appointments and service availability.
+   - Design a user-friendly admin dashboard for managing facility bookings, attendee details, and group preferences.

 #### Project Phases: